siran/writing/books/A New Arithmetic/A New Arithmetic - 999 Conclusion.md

 d(U,V) = 0
 $$

-But if Numbers are understood as density-values instantiated as positive square-forms,
+But if numbers are understood as density-values instantiated as positive square-forms,

 $$